- Sports and Recreation»

 David Wright Needs to Retire and Allow the Mets and Himself to Move Forward

 The Mets best third baseman ever, David Wright is still hoping to back on the field in 2018.
 He's had two more surgeries post the neck surgery he had in 2016.

-The Mets most famous player at 3B, David Wright, still can't play.
-He's currently a very expensive cheerleader that sits firmly on the Mets bench.
+Wright is currently a very expensive Captain, now cheerleader, that sits firmly on the Mets bench.
 On April 20th he was recently moved to the 60-day DL with a shoulder impingement since he can't throw.

 Wright has three more years left on his huge 8-year, $138 million contract he signed in 2012.
 This season and next, he's slated to make $20 million, in 2019 $15 million and in 2020 $12 million.

 If he misses 60-days or more, the Mets are paid 75% of his salary from insurance.
 The team Captain has his pride we understand that, and no doubt he's been a solid face of the Mets franchise for so long, but he can't play anymore.
 Certainly not at the level he once did.
 Or at best, he's a very expensive part-time player, and might?, maybe? play 50 games if he's lucky.
 And to pay him $20,000,000 for that, makes no dollars and sense.

 The Mets didn't trade for a full-time third baseman last season and instead went for a make-sense, cost efficient, stop-gap solution via ex Met Jose Reyes and re-signed Wilmer Flores, who's currently hospitalized with a knee infection.